 When choosing a vessel for your juniper bonsai, focus on those made of natural materials like clay or terracotta, which can help wick away excess moisture from the soil.

 Common Pests & Plant Diseases

-Juniper plants do not struggle with a large number of pests, but often have issues with one in particular: the spruce spider mite.
-Typically unable to be seen by the naked eye, the spruce spider mite with suck on the sap of the plant, which results in browning and dropping of the needles.
-A particularly heavy infestation can be recognized by fine webbing on the plant, but smaller populations of mites may go unnoticed if not for damage to the plant.
+Juniper plants are not affected by a large number of pests, but they often have issues with one in particular: the spruce spider mite.
+Typically unable to be seen by the naked eye, the spruce spider mite will suck on the sap of the plant, which results in browning and dropping of the needles.
+A particularly heavy infestation can be recognized by fine webbing on the plant, but smaller populations of mites can go unnoticed if not for damage to the plant.
 To control the pest, periodically blast your plant with strong water.
 Insecticides can be used to kill large infestations.

 Juniper plants can also contend with various fungal diseases, like blight and rust, which are both characterized by the browning and dropping of branches and needles.
 Most of these issues are brought about due to improper planting, like locating your juniper in a spot that is shaded or poorly drained.
 If necessary, fungicides can protect your plant from these issues.

 With proper care and the right growing conditions, juniper bonsai trees can live to be over 100 years old.